 Explores issues around research ethics, particularly healthcare research ethics.

 Medical decision-making: ethics and law

-Explores of all aspects of medical and healthcare decision-making.
+Accredited by the Royal College of Physicians, this course explores all aspects of medical and healthcare decision-making.

 Mental health law and capacity